 - Over social Media

 Brand voice isn’t just the audio.
-Brand has a personality.
+It’s the representation of a personality.
 This personality has set vocabulary, values, and other characteristics which are communicated to the external world in form of brand voice through the customer touch points.

 Brand voice communicates –

 It leads to formation of a Brand Personality, Brand Positioning, and Brand Image.
 It results in the communication of message in the way that the brand desires, hence all other branding strategies depend on it.

 The objective of a brand voice is to result in the formation of a uniform personality, positioning, and an image.
 It is essential to set up and communicate branding strategies in a consistent way to obtain such results.
 Hence, it is important that the brand voice has uniform vocabulary, values, and other characteristics.